 They do have some health problems, like luxating patellas (trick knees), epilepsy, diabetes, and some others.
 If your Toy Poodle is healthy, they are one of the dog breeds with a long life expectancy, and during that time they make a great companion.
 They do bark, however.

 Besides being the proud owner of nice little bark, Bichon Frisé love to show their teeth and smile.
 They are happy little dogs, and since they only weigh 3-5 kilos (about 7-11 pounds) are perfect for an apartment or a small house.

 They are great with kids.
-Bichon Frisés do not shed much, and if kept groomed have little dander and are one of the best dogs for anyone suffering from allergies.
+Bichon Frisés do not shed much.
+If they are kept groomed, they have little dander and are one of the best dogs for anyone suffering from allergies.

 Since they like to smile a lot, you do need to keep their teeth brushed every day.
 Yes, it is also because they are prone to periodontal disease, but except for that they are mostly healthy and long-lived.

-The Maltese is the perfect small white dog, except for the fact that he actually needs his own web page, “tiny white dog breeds”.
-He is NOT a small white dog, he is actually tiny, usually only 3 or 4 kilos (6-9 pounds).
+The Maltese is the perfect small white dog, except for the fact that they actually needs their own web page on tiny white dog breeds.
+They are not a small white dog; the Maltese is actually tiny, usually only 3 or 4 kilos (6-9 pounds).

-Some of the fun facts about Maltese: the dogs get along with cats, they do okay with most dogs, and if you brush his teeth every day and keep him out of drafts most of them are pretty healthy.
+Some of the fun facts about Maltese: the dogs have low prey drive so get along with cats, they do okay with most dogs, and if you brush his teeth every day and keep him out of drafts, most of them are pretty healthy.

 They live a long time, so you get to enjoy an extra cushion on your couch, an extra toy for your cat, and yes, a bit of barking.